 Individual therapy is generally very creative (for example, using drawing and play) for young children, and is more talking-based for older children and teenagers.
 In both cases there is a strong focus on making it a positive and collaborative experience.
 I can help children and young people with emotional difficulties including worry (anxiety) and low mood (depression), anger management, issues around parental divorce or separation, bedwetting, bereavement, social and behavioural difficulties, self-harm, and school avoidance.

 I also offer Walking-Talking therapy for young teenagers and young people (aged 16+).
 Research shows that exercise - including walking - can boost mood, decrease stress and anxiety, improve sleep, and increase self-perception and self-esteem.
 So, if face-to-face therapy feels a little formal or intimidating, I suggest we walk while we talk.
-A more relaxed conversation in the fresh air, with a change of scenery and the green open space of your local park or common, will all help make it easier to share thoughts and work through difficulties.
+A more relaxed conversation in the fresh air, with a change of scenery and the green open space of your local park or walking route, will all help make it easier to share thoughts and work through difficulties.